-DIVERSE COMPUTING SOLUTIONS FOR A DIVERSE RANGE OF PHYSICS PROBLEMS software packages.
+DIVERSE COMPUTING SOLUTIONS FOR A DIVERSE RANGE OF PHYSICS PROBLEMS

+COV: A great deal of physics research work can be done with standard off-the-shelf computing resources: laptops and desktops equipped with low-cost or open-source software packages.
 However, other scientific work requires more: small, medium or large-scale clusters of computers or compute-farms, or specialized high-performance supercomputers at various scales.
 Therefore PHY, and NSF generally, should seek to maintain a balance in the spectrum of computing resources that are available to researchers.